 Carne Guisada Con Papa.
 Stewed Beef and Potato

-- 2 pounds chuck roast, top round or skirt steak sliced thin
+- 2 pounds chuck roast, top round or sirloin sliced thin

 - 1 tsp Salt